-Today we look at the regulation of stormwater systems by councils and their respective legal obligations.
+Today we look at the regulation of stormwater systems by your council and their respective legal obligations.
 We cover residential buildings, inter-allotment drainage, and commercial buildings.
 Its important to understand the council regulations of stormwater systems and the separation of repsonsibilities between property owner and council.

 - In most states, the building drainage regulations exist within the building and/or drainage codes of the State.

-- Many municipalities have specific requirements (local legislation) for maintaining rainwater tanks and constructing roof-water drainage systems — these rules are generally applicable to both new buildings and existing building extensions.
+- Many municipalities have specific requirements (local legislation) for maintaining rainwater tanks.
+As well as constructing roof-water drainage systems.
+These rules are generally applicable to both new buildings and existing building extensions.

 - In general, maintaining their drainage system in good working order is a legal requirement for all homeowners/occupants.